Golden hay bales scattered across a freshly harvested field with rolling green hills and a blue sky in the background during sunset.

-RELA Q&A on the critical role of Farm Plans
+RELA Q&A on the critical role of Landplans

-In this edition of the RELA Q&A Series, Andy Leathem, RELA’s Legal Counsel, discusses Farm Plans, and how as renewable energy projects become more widespread, developers will rely on Farm Plans to align with landowners and ensure coexistence with farming operations.
+In this edition of the RELA Q&A Series, Andy Leathem, RELA’s Legal Counsel, explains Landplan and why it is becoming the practical starting point for renewable energy on farm.
+As projects become more widespread, developers and landowners will increasingly rely on a clear Landplan to align early, protect farming operations and set enforceable conditions for coexistence.

-How can a well-designed Farm Plan empower landowners in their negotiations with renewable energy developers?
+How can a well-designed Landplan empower landowners in their negotiations with renewable energy developers?

-The idea behind incorporating the Farm Plan into the long-form legal documents is to give developers a visual understanding of how the property works and highlight the aspects of the land and farming operations that are important to the landowner.
+When the plan is established upfront, negotiations shift from reacting to a developer’s layout to discussing how a project can be designed to respect the landowner’s operating realities.
 This visual clarity helps ensure these considerations are respected throughout the development process.
 It enables landowners to influence project designs in a way that protects their operations while fostering productive, collaborative discussions with developers.

-The main question to ask when helping to design a Farm Plan would be what is important to the Landowner.
+The main question to ask when helping to design a Landplan would be what is important to the Landowner.

 Some landowners are open to working their farming operation around the renewable energy developers plans and won’t feel the need to include many parameters, while other landowners will need a number of parameters to ensure their farming operations can continue with the least amount of interruption.

-Particular items we see regularly included in Farm Plans are exclusion zones on certain parts of the property, access roads and internal farm roads, some which can be used by the developer and others which can’t.
-We are also seeing a lot more proposed infrastructure being included on Farm Plans which shows where some landowners are looking to introduce items such as new water pipelines for troughs and water access, proposed new fence lines and access gates as well where proposed new cattle yards and other infrastructure might be built.
+Particular items we see regularly included in Landplans are exclusion zones on certain parts of the property, access roads and internal farm roads, some which can be used by the developer and others which can’t.
+We are also seeing a lot more proposed infrastructure being included on Landplans which shows where some landowners are looking to introduce items such as new water pipelines for troughs and water access, proposed new fence lines and access gates as well where proposed new cattle yards and other infrastructure might be built.

-There is no set limit on what a Farm Plan can and cannot include and that’s why it’s important for landowners to consider their Farm plan, as it shows what is important to them and is specific to their individual needs.
+There is no set limit on what a Landplan can and cannot include.
+That flexibility is the point.
+It shows what is important to them and is specific to their individual needs.

-How does the Farm Plan process help ensure that renewable energy projects align with a landowner’s vision and farming operations?
+How does the Landplan process help ensure that renewable energy projects align with a landowner’s vision and farming operations?

-The Farm Plan helps create co-existence between a renewable energy project and a landowners farming operation.
-In an ideal world, it would be great to be able to overlay a renewable energy Developer’s preliminary plan with a landowners Farm Plan and see the link between how they both align.
-Though there’s usually a little more to it than this, and as mentioned previously, negotiating and understanding each other’s parameters around the Farm Plan and the Preliminary Project Plan help to create this alignment.
+The Landplan helps create co-existence between a renewable energy project and a landowners farming operation.
+In an ideal world, it would be great to be able to overlay a renewable energy Developer’s preliminary plan with a landowners Landplan and see the link between how they both align.
+Though there’s usually a little more to it than this, and as mentioned previously, negotiating and understanding each other’s parameters around the Landplan and the Preliminary Project Plan help to create this alignment.

 This alignment can come in the form of ensuring the Project incorporates such things as existing farm roads, or development of the turbine pads occurs in a way where contours and natural water run-off are not disturbed.
 These considerations ensure the farming operation can continue while the renewable energy developer is able to develop and construct.

-Some landowners may be hesitant to create detailed Farm Plans.
+Some landowners may be hesitant to create detailed Landplans.
 What would you say to encourage them to invest the time and effort in this process?

-I would say that investing time and effort into the design of a Farm Plan allows the landowner to have a high quality baseline included in the long form legal documents.
-With this in mind, any subsequent changes to the Farm Plan can potentially be compensated for by the mechanisms included in the land management clauses that have been built into the front end of the long form legal documents.
+Investing time in Landplan gives the landowner a higher quality baseline that can be embedded into the long form legal documents.
+With this in mind, any subsequent changes to the Landplan can potentially be compensated for by the mechanisms included in the land management clauses that have been built into the front end of the long form legal documents.
 It offers protection to a landowner and is an acknowledgement by the renewable energy developer that the Landowners’ needs in relation to their farming operations are being considered and not interrupted or cast aside for the sake of the renewable energy Project.

-During the RELA Connect process, how does RELA use Farm Plans to facilitate discussions and agreements with developers?
+During the RELA Connect process, how does RELA use Landplans to facilitate discussions and agreements with developers?

-renewable RELA facilitates discussions with the Landowner to understand the aspects mentioned above, and then works closely with the Landowner to map these out on the Farm Plan.
+RELA facilitates discussions with the Landowner to understand the aspects mentioned above, and then works closely with the Landowner to map these out on the Landplan.
 RELA ensures that the Landowner is deeply involved, and basically holding the pen, when designing the Farm Plan to ensure that all the necessary information is clearly conveyed to the renewable energy developer and communicated effectively.

-What are some common considerations or challenges that arise when developers overlay their preliminary designs on a landowner’s Farm Plan?
+What are some common considerations or challenges that arise when developers overlay their preliminary designs on a landowner’s Landplan?

 Other issues can include contour banks and over ground flow of water which all need to be considered by renewable energy developers to ensure things like erosion don’t occur and any water run off can easily be captured and doesn’t go to waste.